haleytownsend/API-CUR/README.md

 Currency Converter

-The bar on top should auto load with current conversion rates.
+The page will load with a header and simple instructions to the user to simply type a number they want converted from USD to the currencies listed below the header.

-Chose a beginning currency from the drop down box.
-Type an amount into the amount box.
-Chose an ending currency from the drop down box.
-Click the convert button.
-The results will be displayed below.
+As the amount is typed into the bar, the results will update and be displayed below.

-Tech: HTML/CSS/JavaScript/jQuery
+Tech: HTML/JavaScript/jQuery